Read more

 Lora has been an Autism advocate for the last 18 years.
 She has organized support groups and resource groups and volunteered for five years in association with CARD.
 Lora has been an active member of the Autism Society of Greater Orlando (ASGO) for over 15 years.
 Her employment includes Volusia County Schools and private school teaching.
 She's raised two sons on the autism spectrum and her motto is "Every Day is an Adventure!"

-Cristy Smith Office Administrator
+Barbara Veron Office Administrator

 Sabrina Montgomery